Main Content Last Revised Tu 1‑Aug‑17

 Today Is Saturday Watch And Smile.
 Children of all ages tuned in in their millions to this ground-breaking show.
 There have been many poor imitations since (haven't there, Noel?), but this was the best kids show of the Seventies.
 The logo on the left is based on the one introduced at the same time that Forces' favourite, Sally James, joined the Tiswas team in 1977.
 The programme now has a great fan site, TiswasOnline, on Facebook.

 And finally, still in the Seventies, we have the classic Top of the Pops logo, designed by Bob Blagden.
 This was the show where Radio 1 DJs would present bands in flares and platform shoes plus the dancing talent of Pan's People.
 Throughout its forty-year run, although the presenters, logos and fashions changed, it was always a programme that any dad in the land could watch with his children, commenting on what a load of old rubbish the pop bands of the day were!
-You can find out how the logo was designed on the blog pages of The Morrison Studio's website.
+You can find out how the logo was designed on The Morrison Studio's blog.